 When you foster a dog (or cat, bunny, guinea pig, etc.) You agree to take a homeless animal into your home and give him or her love, care and attention, until that animal is adopted.
 This could be a few days up to several months.

 Fostering is one of the most rewarding things you can do.
 You help homeless animals renew confidence in themselves and humans so they can become a forever pet for the right home.
 At the same time you enjoy the love, companionship, and growth of a new dog without having to be a lifetime owner.
 Many people also enjoy the social experience and friendships of belonging to a rescue community.

-This can sometimes be frustrating because many of these dogs have not had any type of training (including potty training).
+Fostering can sometimes be frustrating because many dogs have not had any type of training (including potty training).
 However with the support of the other fosters in RACE, you will find this to be fun and rewarding.

 Socializing a young puppy can be so much fun.
 In turn the puppy will become a fun and welcome addition to a new family.
 Yes, puppies are messy and you may feel as if you’re constantly changing the newspapers or piddle pads in their area, but there’s nothing like playing with a bunch of cute, cuddly puppies, then watching them blossom and go home to their forever families.